cwaldoch/cwaldoch.github.io/_posts/2015-2-22-Generalized-Python-Graphing-for-EIA-860.md

 dig back into an energy topic and focus less on the coding side of things.
 Now that the 2013 data is out, it’s time to analyze some trends.

-Again, like I said at the top, [all of this is avialable on GitHub if you are so inclined](https://github.com/cwaldoch/EIA_860).
+Again, like I said at the top, [all of this is available on GitHub if you are so inclined](https://github.com/cwaldoch/EIA_860).